How to Plan an Event: 10 Step Event Planning Guide

 Personally invite speakers

 Reversely, if you have individuals in mind, you can invite them to speak at your event.
 In reaching out to a prospective speaker, provide a compelling snapshot of the event and audience, and also convey your enthusiasm for them participating in the event.
-Keep in mind, invited speakers often expect compensation as well as travel and lodging provided.
+Keep in mind, that invited speakers often expect compensation as well as travel and lodging provided.

 Once your speakers are identified, don’t forget to maintain an open line of communication.
 Create a speaker agreement that includes necessary information like presentation expectations, content deadlines, available technology onsite, and compensation.
 Be clear about your expectations upfront, so there are no surprises the day before the event!